kitao/pyxel/README.md

 ## License

-Pyxel is under [MIT License](LICENSE).
-It can be reused within proprietary software, provided that all copies of the software or its substantial portions include a copy of the terms of the MIT License and also a copyright notice.
+Pyxel is licensed under the [MIT License](LICENSE).
+It can be reused in proprietary software, provided that all copies of the software or its substantial portions include a copy of the MIT License terms and a copyright notice.

 ## Recruiting Sponsors

 Pyxel is looking for sponsors on GitHub Sponsors.
-Consider sponsoring Pyxel for continued maintenance and feature additions.
-Sponsors can consult about Pyxel as a benefit.
-Please see [here](https://github.com/sponsors/kitao) for details.
+Please consider sponsoring Pyxel to support its continued maintenance and feature development.
+As a benefit, sponsors can consult with the Pyxel developer.
+For more details, please visit [this page](https://github.com/sponsors/kitao).